ST1414/web-module-project-client-auth/README.md

   * **[POST]** * to `/api/friends`: Adds in a new friend.

 #### Build the App!
 * Add a route for a login page and build out a simple login form with username and password inputs and a submit button (design this however you would like).
+DONE!!!

 * The login function should save the returned token to localStorage.
 You can setup `isLoading` state in your Login component, and show a spinner on your form or in your button while the login request is happening.
 * When the request returns, save the token to `localStorage`, then use the history object in your Login component to navigate your user to your FriendsList route
 * Create a `<PrivateRoute />` component to protect your other routes.
 It should check localStorage for a token, and redirect the user to your login route if there is not a token.